hooroo/http_api_tools/README.md

 One advantage to this approach is that it's always clear what relationships exist for a resource.
 Embedding relationships inside another resource can make it hard to know whether a relationship exists, especially if different requests return the same resource in different ways.

 ##### Sideloading related resources
 Often it will be desirable to sideload the related data to save on requests.
-This can be done when creating the top level serializer using the same approach active record uses for including relationships in queries.
+This can be done when creating the top level serializer using the same approach ActiveRecord uses for including relationships in queries.

 `UserSerializer.new(user).includes(:profile, { posts: [:comments] })`